mohammadaminrez/Contract-Automation-System/README.md

 ## GDPR Compliance for OpenAI Integration

 This system processes sensitive personal data from rental contracts (names, fiscal codes, addresses, financial details) and sends it to OpenAI's GPT-4o-mini API when using AI extraction.
-Here's what needs to happen for GDPR compliance:

 ### Legal Basis & Consent